-Earlier this year, CAWIC was awarded a grant from the Government of Canada for $249,900 through Status of Women Canada.
-The grant will fund a three-year project to conduct research and develop, with collaboration from industry employers and female participants, an action plan to open doors for women's entry, retention and advancement into leadership roles within the construction industry.
+Earlier this month, CAWIC was awarded a grant from the Government of Canada for $249,900 through the Status of Women.
+The grant will fund a three-year project to conduct research and develop an action plan to improve women's advancement into leadership roles within the construction industry.

 CAWIC is a volunteer led not for profit national association supporting the entry, retention and advancement of women within the Canadian construction industry through our core values of leadership, membership, mentorship and partnership.
 For further information on CAWIC and its activities, please visit our website - www.cawic.ca

 Tammy Evans, CAWIC President